firepick1/fpd-vision/XP008-Homing-Error/README.md

 The error also affects the X and Y axes.
-The effect on the X-axis has an interesting shape (horizontal "S") but is subtle in nature, making it slightly difficult to detect:
+The effect on the X-axis has an interesting shape (horizontal "S") but is subtle in nature, making it slightly difficult to measure:

 ![](https://github.com/firepick1/fpd-vision/blob/master/XP008-Homing-Error/img/XHomingError.png)